ltrujello/Hobby_Curve_Algorithm/README.md

 ## Usage
 You probably want to use the Python implementation.

-My implementation is `hobby.py`, so use that. `python2_hobby.py` is an older working version I used to compare against.
+My implementation is `hobby.py`, so use that. `python2_hobby.py` is an older working version I found on TeX StackExchange that I used to compare mine against.

 The main and only function you need to use is
 ```python